kraasch/watchcat/README.md

 Later:

+  - [ ] require paths to directories in rules to end in `/` (similar to gitignore files).
-  - [ ] allow definition of operations on the right side, by following the comment `:` with angular brackets, ie `some/dir :[xxxx] Some comment.`
+  - [ ] allow definition of operands on the right side, by following the comment `:` with angular brackets, ie `some/dir :[xxxx] Some comment.`.
   - [ ] extract `./pkg/gocfg/` into its own repo at `github.com/kraasch/gocfg`.
   - [ ] sort through **Ideas** section and delete it.
+  - [ ] throw an error if there is no Watchconf at the target's root (except if rules are defined in watchcat's global configuration).
+    - [ ] maybe allow recursive search for Watchconf after setting some toggle in watchcat's global configuration, eg. `ruleLocation = "recursive"`.

 Think about:

   - [ ] are rules to files allowed, ie. `op ~/downloads/abc.txt : some file` and
-        what operations are allowed on files?
+        what operands are allowed on files?

 Done:

   - [ ] xxx

-## Ideas
+## Ideas // TODO: remove later.

 Tasks and purpose: